 Engage With Your Readers

-With a mailing list, you have the golden opportunity of connecting with your readership.
+With a mailing list, you have the golden opportunity to connect with your readership.
 You can learn more about your target audience by analyzing your mailing list and which emails have the most click-through rates.

 You can craft emails that make your audience feel seen and appreciated, which maintains loyalty.
 You can also have a feature on your blog where people can leave comments.
 Finding out what your readers say allows you to find ways to stay relevant, improve current posts, and create content that keeps people coming back for more.